Create small multiples with FACET

 • missing: Determines how layers behave when the faceting column is missing.
 It can take two values: 'repeat' (default), and 'null'.
 If 'repeat' is set, then the layer data is repeated in each panel.
 If 'null', then such layers are only displayed if a null panel is shown, as controlled by the facet scale.

-• ncol: The number of panel columns to use when faceting by a single variable.
-Default is 3 when fewer than 6 categories are present, 4 when fewer than 12 categeries are present and otherwise 5.
-When the BY-clause is used to set a second faceting variable, the ncol setting is not allowed.
-There is no nrow setting as this is derived from the number of panels and the ncol setting.
+• ncol/nrow: The dimensions of the layout when faceting by a single variable (whole number >= 1).
+Only one of these can be given, as the other is derived based on the number of panels to draw.
+Default is 3 columns when fewer than 6 categories are present, 4 columns when fewer than 12 categories are present and otherwise 5 columns.
+When the BY-clause is used to set a second faceting variable, the ncol and nrow setting are not allowed.

 Facet variables as aesthetics